 As previously stated in order to reduce the Group's cost structure to a level that is sustainable, the Group has taken the following actions in relation to the Executive compensation and employment contracts: The CEO, CFO and General Counsel continue to work full time, but with a continued deferral of 50% or more of their compensation until such time as there are sufficient cash reserves to pay and/or until such time as these officers receive shares for their deferred time, which ongoing agreements will be subject to a coming review by the board's Compensation Committee.
+The Company owes each of its Senior Management certain deferred salary as reflected in note 20 of the Group's Financial Statements as of December 31, 2020 "The Deferred Salary").

-2019 PERFORMANCE BONUSES
+2020 PERFORMANCE BONUSES

-No performance bonuses were paid to officers during 2019.
+No performance bonuses were paid to officers during 2020.

-Chapter 6: Investor Relations, Shares & Dividends The following table sets forth information regarding the beneficial ownership of the Group's common shares as of December 31, 2019 by:
+Chapter 6: Investor Relations, Shares & Dividends The following table sets forth information regarding the beneficial ownership of the Group's common shares as of December 31, 2020 by:

-- Each person or entity that we know is more than a 5% beneficial owner; - Each Director or executive officer who beneficially owns more than 1% equity interest; and - All of the Group's Directors and executive officers as a group (including those that are no longer executive officers as of December 31, 2019).
+- Each person or entity that we know is more than a 5% beneficial owner; - Each Director or executive officer who beneficially owns more than 1% equity interest; and - All of the Group's Directors and executive officers as a group (including those that are no longer executive officers as of December 31, 2020).